fresky/CppExample/README.md

 CppExample
 ==========

-Code samples during the cpp journey.
+This project contains code samples during the cpp journey.

+## License

+CppExample is released under the MIT License.
+See the bundled LICENSE file for details.

+## Change Log
-2012/12/10: Copy-And-Swap idiom example
+1. 12/10/2012: Copy-And-Swap idiom example
--

-2012/12/10: Overload example
+1. 12/10/2012: Overload example
--

-2012/12/10: Make class can NOT be derived example
+1. 12/10/2012: Make class can NOT be derived example
--

-2012/12/9: Catch Exception by object/reference/pointer example
+1. 12/09/2012: Catch Exception by object/reference/pointer example
--

-2012/12/9: Never treat arrays polymorphically example -
+1. 12/09/2012: Never treat arrays polymorphically example